MAnfal/manfal.github.io/_posts/2021-04-03-open-source-a-hidden-gem.md

 ## Final Thoughts

 Open source is the future.
 Support it however you can.
 The choice of stuff you open-source does not matter, what matters is that you start contributing towards it.
-It's more about forming a habit and a mindset than open-sourcing the one thing you think can bring you a more stars.
+It's more about forming a habit and a mindset than open-sourcing the one thing you think can bring you more stars.
 Think open-source by choice.